New Covenant Ways – BT5: Our “flesh” is why the old covenant failed miserably and was ended

 Please follow the BLOG Etiquette to stay on topic and pass the moderator’s check.
 Bold, underlined text below = future links to the BLOG pages.

 For a detailed discussion about the flesh and how it relates to the other parts of man and the indwelling Holy Spirit, see the Identity page.
-In fact 97.4% of the OT – see Logos Word of God – BT5a – depends on the “might and power” or “flesh” of man being obedient to the Law of commandments.
-It failed miserably, so God replaced it with a completely-different-in-kind New Covenant that relies ONLY on “by My Spirit, says Yahweh of hosts,” as we’ve seen in the previous BLOGs.
+In fact 97.4% of the OT is the Law – see Logos Word of God – BT5a – that certainly depends on the “might and power” (Zechariah 4:6) or “flesh” of man being obedient to the Law’s commandments.
+It failed miserably, so God replaced it with a completely-different-in-kind New Covenant (Hebrews 8:7) that relies ONLY on “by My Spirit, says Yahweh of hosts” (Zechariah 4:6), as we’ve seen in the previous BLOGs.

-Too many people assume Paul is talking about the Mosaic Law of God, but to the unsaved Jew they are certainly “under the Mosaic Law” (a), and even the unsaved Gentile have a “law in their conscience accusing/excusing them” (b).
-But Christians are “not under the Mosaic Law but under unconditional-loving-favor-of-grace” (c) but “under the Law of Christ” (d), which nomos/torah instruction would then be the only entole commandment given to the saved, whether Jew or Gentile – unconditionally-love one another as Christ did us – see Logos Word of God – BT16! <Notes> a) 1 Corinthians 9:20, b) Romans 2:15, c) Romans 6:14, d) 1 Corinthians 9:21.
+Too many people assume Paul is talking about the Mosaic Law of God, but to the non-Christian Jew they are certainly “under the Mosaic Law” (a), and even the non-Christian Gentile has a “law in their conscience accusing/excusing them” (b).
+But Christians are “not under the Law (Jewish or Gentile) but under unconditional-loving-favor-of-grace” (c) but “under the Law of Christ” (d), which nomos/torah instruction would then be the only entole commandment given to the saved, whether Jew or Gentile, which is to unconditionally-love one another as Christ did us – see Logos Word of God – BT16! <Notes> a) 1 Corinthians 9:20, b) Romans 2:15, c) Romans 6:14, d) 1 Corinthians 9:21.

 The “Spirit” circle/sphere is where zoe genuine-life and peace are found.
 The indwelling Spirit of God puts a Christian into the “Spirit” circle, making you the property of Christ, making you righteous/justified with God because of Christ’s obedience, even if your flesh’s soul and body is still dead because of sin.
 It is a dangerous thing for Christians and musicians to “borrow” things from the “flesh” circle to use in the “Spirit” circle/sphere, even if FOR God as religion often does.
 This “borrowing” is what creates The Great Wall quenching the Holy Spirit, whether “borrowing” from the old covenant or the world.